triwgani/Maven01/README.md

 ![](AdventureWorks.png)

 This Project Case is part of the [Microsoft Power BI Desktop for Business Intelligence Course](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) on [Udemy](https://www.udemy.com) online platform by **Maven Analytics**.
 In this case, I am being put in the point of view of a Business Intelligence Analyst in **AdventureWorks**, a global manufacturing company that runs cycling equipment and accessories production.
-The objectives are to transform raw data into a dashboard report to help the Management Team track the KPI, monitor and compare the performance, and identify some insights, as well as high value customers.
-I worked through the entire business intelligence workflow, i.e.: **connecting and transforming the raw data, building a relational data model, creating calculated fields and measures with DAX, and designing an interactive report** to visualize the data.
+The Management Team needs a way to track the KPI, monitor and compare the performance, and identify some insights, as well as high value customers.

-## Problem Questions
+## Objectives
+Using the Power BI to:
+- Connect and transform the raw data
+- Build a relational data model
+- Create calculated columns and measures with DAX (Data Analysis eXpression)
+- Design an interactive dashboard to visualize the data

 ## Datasets